felixchenier/NextWheel/README.md

 ## Open science

 We strongly adhere to the open science principles.
 Software is shared under the Apache 2 licence (in the [software](software) folder).
-Hardware is shared under the CERN Open Hardware Licence Version 2 (in the [hardware](hardware) section).
+Hardware is shared under the CERN Open Hardware Licence Version 2 - Permissive (in the [hardware](hardware) section).

 ## Main contributors